AMI-system/ami_setup/crontab_schedule_scripts/README.md

   5. Creates two sets of times:
       1. Record an audio file every 5 minutes from 12 to 23 hours on Mon, Wed and Fri (1,3,5).
       2. Record an audio file every 5 minutes from 0 to 11:59 hours on Tue, Thu and Sat (2,4,6).
-  6. In the future, it will need to look similar to the bats scheduling file.
+  6. In the future, it will need to look similar to the bats schedulingfile.